One Piece: Baron Omatsuri and the Secret Island: Production

 The animation in this film is very different from the television series, using the style often seen in Mamoru Hosoda's films.
 Some of the later episodes use styles similar to those seen in this film.

 Related media

 Tatsuya Hamazaki adapted the film's story into a 228 pages light novel, released on March 14, 2005.

-Production and release

-Directed by Mamoru Hoshino, the film was animated by Toei Animation and scored by Kohei Tanaka.
-In Japan, it released on March 5, 2005.
-It later received a limited theatrical release in select countries and became available on home video and streaming platforms worldwide.

-Reception and legacy

 Box office

 The film had a six-week run in the Top 10 of the Japanese box office.
 It made third place in its first week, fourth place in its second week, followed by two weeks at sixth place, fifth place in its fifth week, and seventh place in the sixth week.

-The film received mixed-to-positive reviews.
-Anime News Network praised its darker tone as "refreshing yet unsettling", while others criticized the departure from the series' usual style.
-It has since been acknowledged as one of the boldest One Piece films, influencing later adaptations and gaining a cult following.